Teqqles/how-many-mobile-meeple/README.md

 ## Contributing

 Have an idea for a feature that you think will make this app amazing?
-Feel free to [raise an issue](https://github.com/how-many-meeple/how-many-meeples/issues) if you are unable to write code, or fork this repository and raise a PR.
+Feel free to [raise an issue](https://github.com/how-many-meeple/how-many-meeples/issues) if you are unable to write code; or if you fancy getting your hands dirty with Dart and Flutter then fork this repository and raise a PR.
 We'll appreciate the help.

 ## Contributors